nicoverbruggen/aegis/README.md

 # Aegis
-A package built to back up a locally tarred directory to a remote filesystem instance.
+PHP package built to back up a locally tarred directory to a remote filesystem instance.
 Can also be used standalone as a terminal application.

 ## Usage